Home | Computer | Data Encryption in the Cloud – Types, Examples, and Software

 Data Storage

-Encrypted data is stored in the cloud provider’s infrastructure, ensuring that it remains protected from unauthorized access.
+Encrypted data is stored in the cloud provider’s infrastructure, protecting it from unauthorized access.

 Data Decryption